LUAI-SH/LUAI-SH/README.md

 Front end developer based in Melbourne, 🇦🇺.
 - Languages: HTML | CSS | Javascipt.
-- Framework: React.js | Tailwind.
+- Framework: React.js | Styled Components.

 <!---
 LUAI-SH/LUAI-SH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.